allenxyliu/allenxyliu.github.io/_pages/publications.md

 Working Papers
 =====
+* Green Credit and Green Product Innovation: The Role of Deterrent Effect

+(September 2024) – With Kerui Du, Zonglai Kou, and Yi Luo - Working Paper

 * Environmental Cost of Trade Liberalization: Input Tariff Reduction and Firm Energy Rebound Effect in China

 (August 2024) – With Kerui Du and Cheng Zhao - Working Paper